dgnsrekt/yfs/docs/content/api/statistics-module.md

 >
 > **Attributes**:
 >
 > - `pages` - Multiple StatisticsPage objects.
-A page per symbol requested.
+A page for each symbol requested.
 >
 >
 > **Notes**: